-Oral hydromorphone products are typically used for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
-SHS estimates that in 2016 there were nearly 3 million dispensed prescriptions of hydromorphone in the United States.
+ER oral hydromorphone products are typically used for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment in opioid tolerant patients and for which alternative treatment options are inadequate.
+SHS estimates that in 2017 there were nearly 2.6 million dispensed prescriptions of hydromorphone in the United States.
 Currently, there are no hydromorphone products approved in the United States with an abuse-deterrent label.

-Key Product Features of KP511/ER
+Key Features of KP511